b-lawlor/quahog/bugs.md

 </script>

 I might write about some bugs here.
-Below is a list of bugs based on from my activity on Bugzilla.
+Below is a list of bugs based on my activity on Bugzilla.
 This page will be updated whenever the site is rebuilt.

 ## Bugs I'm squashin' :hiking_boot: :bug:
 <BugList :bugs="assignedBugs"/>